Small Business Retirement Plans in Baltimore, MD

 401(k) Plans

-401(k)s are available to corporations of any size, and are highly adaptable.
+401(k)s are available to private companies of any size, and are highly tailorable.
 Employees may postpone their salary as contributions, and employers can make contributions every year.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan

-- Tax Advantages: To reduce the employee’s taxable income, contributions are made pre-tax.
+• Tax Advantages: To reduce the employee’s taxable income, contributions are made tax-free initially.
 Alternatively, contributions can be made post-tax (Roth).
 Investments grow without immediate tax.

-- Higher Contribution Limits: For the current year, employees can contribute up to $$23k, with an additional $seven thousand five hundred dollars catch-up contribution for those aged 50 and older.
+• Higher Contribution Limits: For 2024, employees can contribute up to $$23k, with an additional $7,500 catch-up contribution for those aged 50 and older.

 Setting Up a 401(k) Plan

-- Choose a Plan Provider: Select a provider that offers a range of investment choices, administrative services, and employee education.
+• Choose a Plan Provider: Select a provider that offers multiple investment choices, management assistance, and employee education.

 Individual 401(k)

-Also known as a Solo 401(k), this plan is designed to offer the same benefits as a business 401(k), but for individuals who are sole proprietors, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Another advantage of individual 401(k)s is that you can opt to open a Roth 401(k) account, or roll over pre-tax assets.
+This plan, also known as a Individual 401(k), is designed to provide the same benefits as a company 401(k), but specifically for individuals who are sole proprietors, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a additional contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-- Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
-Look for providers with a range of investment options and minimal fees.
+• Choose a Plan Provider: Choose a financial institution or brokerage that offers Individual 401(k) plans.
+Seek out providers with multiple investment options and reduced fees.

 Profit Sharing Plans